abhishekroy-ds/customer-segmentation-kmeans/README.md

 - Visualization of clusters

 ## Results
-Successfully segmented customers into multiple groups based on spending behavior.
+Identified 5 customer segments
+High-income high-spending customers
+Low-income low-spending customers
+Potential target groups for marketing campaigns

 ## How to Run
 1. Clone the repository